Pauline

 toutes les jeunes

 imperishable glory.
-Superior to all the young
+Superior to all the

 cantatrices aujourd'hui connues en France